How to Sign Up for the Navy: Quick Steps for Joining the Fleet

 Boot camp lasts about eight weeks.

-After boot camp, you’ll get more training for your specific job.
+After boot camp, you’ll receive more specialized training tailored to your job.

-The Navy offers great pay and benefits, including enlistment bonuses for some roles.
+Plus, the Navy offers great pay and benefits, including some sweet enlistment bonuses for select roles.

 Frequently Asked Questions